Maritime Personal Injury Claims

 Given the hazardous and unpredictable working conditions, both at sea and shoreside, the high risk of injury is not surprising.
 However, this expectation doesn’t excuse an employer’s negligence as a cause of injury.

 If you have been injured on a vessel, in port, during processing, on the docks, or in any other maritime activity due to the negligence of your employer, you deserve compensation and justice through a maritime injury claim.

-If you are a dockworker, cook, engineer, fisherman, deckhand, captain, crew member, or other person associated with a maritime task, you are likely classified as a seaman under maritime law and therefore qualify to pursue compensation for your injuries.
+If you are a dockworker, cook, engineer, fisherman, deckhand, captain, crew member, or any other person associated with a maritime task, you are likely classified as a seaman under maritime law and qualify to pursue compensation for your injuries.

-The types of injury claims that can be filed under maritime law such as the Jones Act or the Longshore and Harbor Worker’s Compensation Act are as numerous as the situations that cause the injuries.
+The types of injury claims that can be filed under maritime law, such as the Jones Act or the Longshore and Harbor Worker’s Compensation Act, are as numerous as the situations that cause the injuries.
 Some of the more common injuries that occur as a result of negligence aboard a vessel or shoreside include:

 - Knee injuries

 - Burns from excessive heat, fire, or explosions

 All of these injuries are serious, and not only do they take time and money to heal, but they can lead to permanent life changes and may even necessitate a career switch.
 If the injury is severe enough, the job the worker performed prior probably can no longer be done safely, even after rehabilitation.